-For the 461 child fatalities that occurred in 2017 and were reported to the Hotline, 14 remain open.
-Of the 14 investigations from 2017 that remain open, eight were at the request of law enforcement/state attorney due to on-going criminal proceedings; and five were pending closure in the field.
-Of the 447 closed 2017 child fatality investigations, 93 had verified findings for the death maltreatment. \

-For the 438 child fatalities that occurred in 2018 and were reported to the Hotline, 107 currently remain open.
-Of the 268 closed 2018 child fatality investigations, 62 had verified findings for the death maltreatment. \ a.
-Summary of Fourth Quarter CIRRT Reports
+Of the 1,396 child fatalities that occurred during the 2015-2017 calendar years and were reported to the Hotline, 16 remain open; 13 at the request of law enforcement/state attorney due to on-going criminal proceedings and three were pending closure in the field.
+During this three-year period, the death maltreatment was verified in 23 percent of the closed cases.
+For the 438 child fatalities that occurred in 2018 and were reported to the Hotline, 93 currently remain open.
+Of the 355 closed 2018 child fatality investigations, 83 had verified findings for the death maltreatment.

-\It should be noted that findings for open cases have not yet been determined and may give the appearance of a decline in the number of verified reports until the official findings have been rendered.
+^{} It should be noted that findings for open cases have not yet been determined and may give the appearance of a decline in the number of verified reports until the official findings have been rendered a.
+Summary of First Quarter CIRRT Reports